 The installation source is the medium which provides the software that is to be installed.
-You can install from CD, from a network server or from hard disk.
-(More on this can be read in the comprehensive help text for YaST2 and in the SuSE Linux Enterprise Server Installation Manual).
+You can install from CD (the general case), from a network server or from hard disk.
+(More on this can be read in the SuSE Linux Enterprise Server Installation manual and in the comprehensive help text for YaST2).

-When you exit the module (located at 'Software') with 'Save and exit', the settings are saved and applied to the configuration modules 'Install/Remove Software', 'System Update', and 'Boot and kernel configuration'.
-This module also offers the possibility to proceed with 'Install' to install or remove packages.
+When you exit the module with 'Finish', the settings are saved and applied to the configuration modules 'Install/Remove Software' and 'System Update'.